justinegeffen/mattermost_raspberrypi_recipe/README.md

 6. Log in to MySQL as root: ```sudo mysql -u root -p```.
 When prompted, enter the root password that you created when installing MySQL.
 7. Create the Mattermost user "mmuser": ```mysql> create user 'mmuser'@'%' identified by 'mmuser-password';``` where "mmuser-password" is the password you plan to use.

-The ‘%’ means that 'mmuser' can connect from any machine on the network.
+The ‘%’ means that "mmuser" can connect from any machine on the network.
 However, it’s more secure to use the IP address of the machine that hosts Mattermost.
 For example, if you install Mattermost on the machine with IP address 10.10.10.2, then use the following command: ```mysql> create user 'mmuser'@'10.10.10.2' identified by 'mmuser-password';```.

 8. Create the Mattermost database: ```mysql> create database mattermost;```
 9. Grant access privileges to the user "mmuser": ```mysql> grant all privileges on mattermost.* to 'mmuser'@'%';```